shivarajbakale/mockey-patcher/README.md

 1. **Set up the backend**
    - Install Docker and Docker Compose
-   - Download the [docker-compose.public.yml](https://github.com/shivarajbakale/mockey-patcher/releases/download/v1.0.0/docker-compose.public.yml) file from the Releases page
+   - Use the [docker-compose.public.yml](https://github.com/shivarajbakale/mockey-patcher/releases/download/v0.0.1/docker-compose.public.yml) file from our latest release
-   - Create a new directory for the project and place the downloaded file in it
+   - Create a new directory for the project and place the file in it
    - Set the environment variables:
      ```
      export BACKEND_PORT=3000